utiasASRL/MyhalSimulator/README.md

 - `myhal_walls.ply`: this specifies the bounding boxes for the walls of the Myhal model.
 This should not be modified unless the model used changes.

 More parameter descriptions are on the way.

+### Custom Simulation Parameters
+This optional parameter file allow to code simple behaviors into the actors and robot.
+So far, it accepts:
+  - custom_actor_spawn: Set this parameter to select the spawning coordinates of the actors.
+  - custom_robot_goal: Control the robot goal by sending (x, y) as robot's goal.
+  - custom_actor_goal: Contre the actor's goal by sending (x, y) coordinates as actor's goal.

 ### Creating New Tours